jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/Diss - Main Body.baked.md

 The human body can be understood as a complex biological machine, made up of many sub-mechanisms familiar to engineers.
 In this sense the filtration system of the human body is referred to as the renal system, in which the kidneys are a component about the size of a clenched fist that can be likened to a sophisticated water treatment plant combined with a feedback-controlled chemical processing unit.
 Each contain roughly a million multi step filter loops called nephrons [@bertramJF2011-HumanNephronNumber].

-> ![ Labeled Kidney and Nephron form National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health [@niddk-KidneyNephronLabeled]](Kidney%20and%20nephron%20-%20Labeled.jpg)
+![ Labeled Kidney and Nephron form National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health [@niddk-KidneyNephronLabeled]](Kidney%20and%20nephron%20-%20Labeled.jpg)
-> Labeled Kidney and Nephron form National Institute of Diabetes and Digestive and Kidney Diseases, National Institutes of Health [@niddk-KidneyNephronLabeled].

 %% #### Nephrons %%